TheRabbittt/rpi-docker-setup/README.md

 ## 🧩 Services Overview

-Here’s a list of all services included in this Raspberry Pi setup, along with short descriptions and repository links for reference.
+List of all services included in this Raspberry Pi setup, along with short descriptions and repository links for reference.

 | Service | Description | Repository |
 |----------|--------------|-------------|